‘Neurodevelopmental’ refers to a condition present from birth. Autism, dyslexia, dyspraxia and AD(H)D are examples of neurodevelopmental conditions.

 Theory of mind

-Theory of mind is the ability to ‘mind-read’ other people and instinctively know what others are thinking and feeling.
-Theory of mind describes the ability to understand and attribute different mental states, such as beliefs, intents, desires, emotions, knowledge, to ourselves and to other people; to understand that other people have beliefs, intentions, and perspectives that are different from our own, and to recognise, label and regulate our own emotions as they occur.
+Theory of mind is the ability to instinctively know what others are thinking and feeling.
+It describes the ability to understand and attribute different mental states, such as beliefs, intents, desires, emotions, knowledge, to ourselves and to other people; to understand that other people have beliefs, intentions, and perspectives that are different from our own; and to recognise, label and regulate our own emotions as they occur.

 Theory of mind is important for all social interactions and relationships, and is used when understanding other people’s behaviour, seeing things from another person’s perspective and understanding other people’s points of view.
 Difficulties with this is sometimes described as mind-blindness.

 Tourette syndrome is a chronic tic disorder characterised by the presence of both chronic motor tics and vocal (phonic) tics.
 Motor and vocal tics are respectively defined as sudden, rapid, non-rhythmic, and recurrent movements or vocalisations.

 A workplace adjustment (also known as reasonable adjustment) is a change in the workplace to remove or reduce the effect of an employee’s disability so they can do their job and progress a career.
 Typical adjustments for neurodivergent staff include: